-Property, plant and equipment are stated at cost, less accumulated depreciation and accumulated impairment loss.
+Property, plant and equipment are stated at cost, less subsequent accumulated depreciation and subsequent accumulated impairment loss.

-The Company depreciates molds and dies on the basis of estimated units sold.
+The Group depreciates molds and dies on the basis of estimated unit sold.
 Other property, plant and equipment are depreciated by using straight-line method.
-The estimated sales volume, useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.
+The estimated sales volume, useful lives, residual values and depreciation method of an asset are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.